Beramos/codinGame/Code4Life/README.md

       * "no"
         * Do I have data slots open?
           * "yes"
-            * are there recipes in the cloud with a higher rating than mine?
+            * are there recipes in the cloud with a higher health rating than mine?
               * "yes"
-                * Initiate *DIAGNOSIS_berserk*
+                * Initiate *Module_goto_connect: diagnosis module*
                 * Restart
           * "no"
-            * Do I have enough molecules the make a medicine?
-              * "yes"
-                * Initiate *LABORATORY_lazarus*
+            * Initiate  *Module_goto_connect: molecular module*
             * Restart
-              * "no"
-                * Initiate *MOLECULAR_madness*
-                * Restart

 <------------------- end -------------->

 **Protocols:**

 *DIAGNOSIS_berserk*
-* Go to the *DIAGNOSIS module*
-* Fill up (max three) with the most valuable medicines available
+* Fill up with the most recipe available
+* Add task to queue to fill up with recipes

 *MOLECULAR_madness*
-* Go to the *MOLECULES module*
 * Did I already start gathering for the second
   * "yes"
     * Get the molecules for that one
   * "no"
     * Are there medicines with the same score?
       * "yes"
         * Take the molecules for the medicine with the least amount required (compare to inventory)
       * "no"
         * Take the molecules for the medicine with the highest health
 * if there are spots left, also part of the needed molecules for the second molecule
 * Do I have molecules for two medicines?
   * "yes"